 Designation (also short TBA) for one sweet wine from overripe, like raisins dried and mostly but not exclusively botrytis Berries with a characteristic taste of nuts, honey and caramel and a golden yellow to Amber Hue.
-But such wines can not be produced on a scheduled basis every year, as certain climatic Conditions are unconditional.
+However, such wines can not be produced every year as planned, as certain climatic Conditions are unconditional.
 The main criterion is that the grapes (usually only white wines) during ripening of the mold Botrytis are infested and the noble rot arises.
 This creates tiny pores in the berry skin, which evaporates the water very slowly and the ingredients of the berries are immensely concentrated.
 It can be an extremely high sugar content or.
-Mostgewicht up to 300 ° Oe (60 ° KMW) (see total extract ).
+Mostgewicht up to 300 ° Oe (60 ° KMW) can be achieved (see total extract ).

 The phenomenon of late harvest was recognized and applied in southern countries before our era.
 For example, is by the Roman historian Tacitus (55-120) in his annals of a wine Carthage reported by dried grapes.
 And Pliny the Elder (23-79) writes that the Vocontians, a tribe living between Marseille and Lyons in today's France, produced artificial Trockenbeerenauslese.
 Turned grapes on a stalk or cut the stems to the marrow, so that the grapes dried.
 Also the famous Opimianer (see Falernian ), was probably a wine made from dried grapes.
 In these cases, however, it has not necessarily always been exclusively noble rotten grapes.
 In Italy, wines are made from dried grapes as Passito or Recioto ) designated.

-There are several legendary variations on the "invention" of this type of wine, but probably it was just a coincidence.
+There are several legendary variations on the "invention" of this type of wine, but it was probably just a coincidence.
 At the Tokaj (see there) this goes back to an event in 1650.
 In the German growing area Rheingau this expresses the story of the famous Spätlesereiter from the year 1775.
 And from the legendary French winery Château d'Yquem this is attested by the year 1847.
-Another documentary mention dates from 1526 in Austria, where in the Burgenland community Donnerskirchen the Lutherwein was pressed, which was still edible over 300 years later.
-Documentary proven and clear in today's sense Trockenbeerenauslese come from the Rheingau from the towering vintage 1,921th
+A further documentary mention comes from 1526 in Austria, where in the Burgenland community Donnerskirchen the Lutherwein was pressed, which was still edible over 300 years later.
+Documented and in the modern sense clear Trockenbeerenauslesen come from the Rheingau from the towering vintage 1,921th